gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

     *   reindex triggered by an update of repository

-*   **Webhook** -- This filters the tasks by webhook triggers.
+*   **Webhook** -- Displays tasks triggered by webhook.
 Indexing triggered by webhooks fall on this category.
-For related information, see [Webhook indexing explainer](Webhook-indexing-explainer-gij-self-managed).
+For related information, see [Webhook indexing explainer](/git-integration-for-jira-data-center/Webhook-indexing-explainer-gij-self-managed).

-*   **Scheduled** -- This filters the tasks by scheduled jobs.
-For more information, see [Scheduler jobs](Scheduler-jobs-gij-self-managed).
+*   **Scheduled** -- Displays tasks triggered by scheduled jobs.
+For more information, see [Scheduler jobs](/git-integration-for-jira-data-center/Scheduler-jobs-gij-self-managed).

-    *   App activity -- This filters the tasks by a reindex triggered by:
+*   App activity -- Displays reindex tasks triggered by:

     *   a branch creation/deletion